Japanese Festivals by Month: A Complete Guide for Travelers

 Setsubun – Driving Out Evil Spirits

-On February 3rd, Setsubun is observed with the ritual of tossing roasted soybeans at homes and shrines while chanting “Oni wa soto, fuku wa uchi” to banish evil and welcome good luck.
+On February 3rd, Setsubun is observed across Japan as a spiritual cleansing ritual.
+During this traditional Japanese festival, roasted soybeans are thrown at homes and shrines while chanting “Oni wa soto, fuku wa uchi” to drive away evil spirits and welcome good fortune.
+It’s a beautiful example of how Japanese traditions and festivals blend symbolism with seasonal change.

 Hanami (Cherry Blossom Viewing)